vedaldi/practical-cnn/doc/instructions.md

 > **Task:** Follow the steps above and note the speed of training.
 How many images per second can you process now?

-For these small images, the GPU speedup is probably modest (perhaps 2-5 folds).
-However, for larger models it becomes really dramatic (>10 folds).
+For these small images, the GPU speedup is probably modest (perhaps 2-5 fold).
+However, for larger models it becomes really dramatic (>10 fold).

-## Part 5: using pertained models
+## Part 5: using pretrained models

 A characteristic of deep learning is that it constructs *representations* of the data.
-These representations tend to have a universal value, or at least to be applicable to an array of problems that trascends the particular task a model was trained for.
+These representations tend to have a universal value, or at least to be applicable to an array of problems that transcends the particular task a model was trained for.
 This is fortunate as training complex models requires weeks of works on one or more GPUs or hundreds of CPUs; these models can then be frozen and reused for a number of additional applications, with no or minimal additional work.

 In this part we will see how MatConvNet can be used to download and run high-performance CNN models for image classification.
 These models are trained from 1.2M images in the ImageNet datasets to discriminate 1,000 different object categories.